aryanT-aficionado/forkify-app/README.md

 App also allows user to bookmark their favorite recipes, so that they can easily fullfill the food craving

 It allows users to create thier own recipes and customize its ingredients accordingly to their needs, which will be available for user

+# Food Application Made By Aryan Tiwari

+Project is for showcasing the web development and UX/UI design framework skills